earnor/look-ahead-planning/README.md

-# Look-ahead Planning Tool
+# Prefabricated Construction Scheduling Tool

-**Prototype software developed at ETH Zurich for the RENOMIZE project.**
+**Prototype software developed by ETH Zurich for the RENOMIZE project.**

 This repository is a research prototype.
 It is not a production product, has not been certified for operational use, and may change without notice.